karatelabs/karate/README.md

 }
 ```

-The big drawback of the 'Cucumber-native' approach is that you cannot run tests in parallel although you have the option of choosing other 'built-in' report formats - for e.g. `html`.
+The big drawback of the 'Cucumber-native' approach is that you cannot run tests in parallel.
 The recommended approach for Karate reporting in a Continuous Integration set-up is described in the next section which focuses on emitting the [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) format that most CI tools can consume.
 The [Cucumber JSON format](https://relishapp.com/cucumber/cucumber/docs/formatters/json-output-formatter) is also emitted, which gives you plenty of options for generating pretty reports using third-party maven plugins.

 And most importantly - you can run tests in parallel without having to depend on third-party hacks that introduce code-generation and config 'bloat' into your `pom.xml` or `build.gradle`.